oser520/ud/fswd/proj1/README.md

                         (default: ,)
 ```

-### A list of movies
+#### A list of movies

 ```
 $ ./ecenter.py -l "braveheart, inception"
 ```

-If including a movie title with a comma, then specify the separator to avoid
+Specify the separator to avoid splitting the title, if including one with an
-splitting the title.
+embedded comma.

 ```
 $ ./ecenter.py -l "the good, the bad and the ugly" -s "|"
 ```

-### A file with a list of movies
+#### A file with a list of movies

-Assuming *movies.txt* contains the following content:
+Assuming *movies.txt* contains the following content

 ```
 ocean's eleven